github/opensource.guide/_articles/starting-a-project.md

 ---
-title: The Beginner's Guide to Open Sourcing&nbsp;a&nbsp;Project
+title: Starting an Open Source Project
 description: Learn more about the world of open source and get ready to launch your own project.
 class: beginners
 toc: